dmatarinl/footwear_collection/README.md

 The first spider scrapes the Saint Laurent website, generating a `products.csv` file with at least 27 products.

 The second spider, created with more Scrapy experience, targets the Puma website.
 It can gather data for up to 1,233 products, but the pagination is managed using a count limiter to minimize pages.
 Currently, it scrapes only one page, resulting in 36 products, to promptly provide initial results.

+The data obtained for both spiders will be saved in data folder.

+The API will consume the data you have collected and return the information in a well structured format.
+As detailed later on, you will be able to work with the data, filter it and even visualize it by product categories.

 ## Features